claudiogaalvao/gamerfinderapi/README.md

 ## Features

 - **Game & Room Management**: Players can create and manage game rooms.
-- **In-memory Data Storage**: Currently, data is stored in memory.
-Future improvements will integrate with a database.
+- **MySQL Integration**: Persistent data storage with MySQL, configured with JPA.
 - **Data Validation & Error Handling**: Requests are validated, and appropriate error responses are returned (e.g., 404 Not Found, 400 Bad Request).
 - **Separation of Concerns**: The API follows best practices for separation of concerns, including distinct models for requests, responses, and domain logic.